-The Wellcome Trust is an independent global charitable foundation dedicated to improving human and animal health.
-We do this by supporting the brightest minds in biomedical research and medical humanities.
+The Wellcome Trust is an independent global charitable foundation dedicated to improving health.
+We do this by supporting bright minds in science, the humanities and social sciences, and public engagement.

 Our funding covers researchers, institutes, public engagement, education and practical application of research to improve health.
 You can find out more about the grants and funding that we offer on our website.

 These are adapted from a colour-enhanced image of a diatom frustule.
 The frustule is the silicon cell wall that acts as a skeleton to support the single-celled diatom.
 In this image only the frustule and none of the cell contents remain.
 Diatoms have chloroplasts and can use sunlight to produce food.
 They are a major component of plankton in both fresh and salt water.
 You can find more images like this at Wellcome Images.